vectortree/tcp-packet-analyzer/xu-starr-assignment2/README.txt

 ~Part A~
 The number of TCP flows (initiated from the sender) was obtained by counting the number of pure SYNs.
+Assumption: Every flow starts with a SYN and ends with a FIN.
 (a) No explanation needed.
 (b) Only complete transactions (i.e., sender -> receiver and receiver -> sender) are included!
     Assumptions: A transaction is a pair of packets (i.e., sender -> receiver and receiver -> sender) such that the second packet is an ACK of the first.
 The first transaction is considered as the first packet pair (after the TCP connection establishment) that contains a payload (from sender to receiver).
+FINs are not included in transactions.
 An ACK is said to be piggy-backed if it contains a payload.
 (c) The following formula was used to calculate the sender throughput (approximately):

     *FORMULA*